MicrosoftDocs/edge-developer/microsoft-edge/web-platform/ie-to-microsoft-edge-redirection.md

 On redirection to Microsoft Edge, the user is shown the one-time dialog in the next screenshot.
 The dialog provides the user with the following information:
 *  It explains why the website is being redirected.
-*  It prompts the user for consent to copy browsing data and preferences from IE to Microsoft Edge.
+*  It prompts the user for consent to copy browsing data and preferences from Internet Explorer to Microsoft Edge.

 The following browsing data is imported:
 *  Favorites